ebranlard/vim-matlab-behave/README.markdown

 matlab-behave.vim
 ==============

-Facilitates the use of vim/gvim as external editor to Matlab and attempt to reproduce typical F5, F9, Ctrl-Enter "run" functionalities of matlab editor.
+Facilitates the use of vim/gvim as external editor to Matlab (GUI or terminal):
+- attempt to reproduce typical F5, F9, Ctrl-Enter "run" functionalities of matlab editor (Linux only for now).

-Case 1: The user wants to use Matlab GUI functionalities while keeping the power of Vim for editing.
-Both programs are running independently but the switch from one to the other is automated with this plugin:
-- Going from vim to matlab is achieved using wmctrl (Linux).
-The user then have to paste to Matlab's command window (using mouse middle click or a mapping like Ctrl-V).
-If you are not on the command window the matlab shortcut Ctrl-0 should bring you there.
-- Going from matlab to vim is done by using Matlab command edit(this command may be dumped automatically by this plugin for commands that "go back to the editor") or by using the mouse when an error or warning is thrown in the command window by your script.

-Case 2: The use wants the script to be run in a new matlab instance.
-This is done with the function MatRunExtern (F4).
-Customize it to your need.
+- adds cell folding and highlighting
+- jumping to an error location by clicking on a error link in the command window.

 Functionalities
 ----------------

 Below is a list of functionalities.
 Default mappings are written within parenthesis (Mappings are activated by default.
 See section "Mapping" below for more), and the vim-function are written within brackets.
+If they do not work, see section "Customization" below.

 Reproducing some matlab editor commands:
 - "Run current cell" (,k) [MatRunCell]
 - "Run current cell and go back to editor" (,o) [MatRunCellAdvanced]